 In August, the group will begin studying "Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teachings of Plants" by Robin Wall Kimmerer.
 The reading schedule is soon to be announced.
 All are welcome to join us as we come together for fellowship, devotions, and study seeking to follow more closely in the way of Jesus.

 Exploring Religious Traditions

 Presentations are being planned for the second Tuesdays of February, March, and April and will begin at 6:00pm.
-For the time being please mark your calendars for February 11, March 10, and April 14.
+For the time being please mark your calendars for March 10, April 14, May 12.

 Please check back for more information regarding these future events.

 Iowa's Natural Resources and Outdoor Recreation Trust Fund

 On Sunday, February 23rd, we will continue our series of monthly educational opportunities to address the great moral challenge of the ecological crisis.